phogbinh/FruitsEShopBackend/docs/database-users-table.md

 ## cURL API
 ### Get all users
 #### Description
-Get all users' names and passwords from the database table `users`.
+Get all users' information from the database table `users`.
 #### Response
-An JSON object containing all users' names and passwords fetched from the database.
+An JSON object containing all users' information fetched from the database.
 #### Example
 `curl -X GET localhost:8080/users`